-- Appropriate budgeting for a financial needs assessment to tailor the design of the curriculum to identified needs of the target audience

-- Budgeting for 3 4 days TOT for the local facilitators or for local partner staff

-- Budgeting for training implementation should consider how many sessions for delivering the training.
-Ideally, one session will take 2 4 hours/meeting.
-Budget checklist include:

-- Appropriate budgeting of training for 2 people per household and over several weeks

-- Budget for meeting package including meals

-- Budget for training tools

-- Budget for printing modules

-- Budget for child friendly space

-- (\$)

-Budgeting for monitoring
+- Appropriate approximate budgeting for a financial needs assessment /adaptation of the maual to tailor the design of the curriculum to identified needs of the target audience.
+The budget amount can be validated in Step 5 when determining the scope. - Budgeting for 3-4 days TOT for the local facilitators or for local partner staff including translation of the Manual and training materials, as needed (see Step 7) - Budgeting for training implementation should consider how many sessions for delivering the training.
+Ideally, one session will take 2-4 hours/meeting.
+Budget checklist include: - Appropriate budgeting of training for 2 people per household and over several weeks - Budget for meeting package including meals - Budget for training tools - Budgetforprinting modules - Budget for child friendly space and/or childcare - Budgeting for monitoring

-Ensure Gender Responsive Financial Needs Assessment is conducted early in design phase
+Ensure Gender Responsive Financial Needs Assessment is constructed early in design phase